How to remove Windows Defender security warning scam

 Is Windows Defender security warning real?

-No, it is not real.
-It is a fake warning designed to scare you into performing steps that could get your computer infected, or make you share sensitive personal information that could later be used in financial fraud or identity theft.
+No, it’s a fake warning designed to scare you into performing steps that could infect your computer or make you share sensitive personal information that could later be used in financial fraud or identity theft.

 How do I get rid of the Windows Defender security warning?